Interconnected-notes/electronics/Functional scheme.md

-Combines [[Block scheme]] and some electronic components.
-Rarely used
+- Combines block scheme and some electronic components.
+- Rarely used